tari-project/tari-dot-com/_lessons/setting-up-development-environment.md

 In the Command Pallete, Type “Git: Clone” and select the Git Clone option from the drop-down.
-At this point, you have two means for cloning the repository.
-In both cases, you’ll need to select a folder to put the local repository in:
+You'll you’ll need to select a folder to put the local repository in:

-Since you have set up your credentials in Git, you can simply choose the “Clone From GitHub” option.
-This will present a list of repositories you have access to through your GitHub account.
-Click on the repository you want to clone.

-Alternatively, you can enter the repository URL directly in the Command Pallete.
+Next, enter the repository URL directly in the Command Pallete.
 In your forked GitHub repository, look to the top-right of the your project and locate the “Code <>” button, colored green.
 Clicking on the button will open a dialog box with the option to clone the repository via three methods.
-For this guide, we’ll stick with the HTTPS URL for now.
-Copy this URL.
+Select the SSH tab, and copy the string.
+It should look like **git clone git@github.com:yourusername/yourrepo.git**